Breaking down term life insurance

 Simple to understand | Accumulates no cash value |

-Choosing term life insurance premiums
+Choosing term life insurance premiums and purchasing

-A premium payment is the amount of money you must pay for an insurance policy.
 When you buy term life insurance, you’ll pay one of two types of premiums: fixed or renewable.

 - Fixed premiums: You will pay the same, fixed amount for the term period indicated on the policy.
 Once the term is over, you can choose to extend your coverage term, often on an annual basis, and you will likely pay more with each annual renewal.